jonidaniel/mental-run/README.md

 - A 2D top-down runner for Android devices
   - Steer a mental teenager during three different levels: waking up at home, arriving at school, and when preparing for bed in the evening!
 Collect beneficial things on the way and try to avoid the bad ones!
+- Mental Run won its category, _Developer’s Choice_, at Game Fair organized by Tampere University of Applied Sciences in the spring of 2021

 ## Links to external material